Advertisement

 FRAMBOISE or FRAMBOZEN

 Raspberry beer, usually made from lambic.
-See also kriek.
+See also fruit beer, below, and kriek.

 GUEUZE

-A dry style of lambic, made without fruit.
-Called the “Champagne of beer,” gueuze is a blend of one-, two-, and three-year-old lambic beers.
-The beers are kept in old oak barrels that have generational colonies of bacteria that give Gueuze its natural tart flavor; the beer is naturally effervescent.
-Like Champagne, gueuze is bottled immediately after blending and undergoes a secondary fermentation using the active yeasts and sugars still remaining in the beer.
+Pronounced GOOZ, gueuze dry style of lambic, made without fruit.
+It is a spontaneously fermented lambic, that is a blend of several different years of barrel-aged beer.
+Called the “champagne of beer,” gueuze is kept in old oak barrels that have generational colonies of bacteria.
+These give gueuze its natural tart flavor; the beer is naturally effervescent.
+Like champagne, gueuze is bottled immediately after blending and undergoes a secondary fermentation using the active yeasts and sugars still remaining in the beer.
 Unlike most beer, a traditional, dry gueuze benefits from at least two years cellaring and can be cellared for twenty to thirty years, becoming more mellow and earthy over time.

 GRUUT